 What Is The Application Process?

 The three year BS/MS Program in PA Studies is designed to accommodate 40 students per year.
 Students are interviewed in depth by representatives of the PA Program as part of the admissions process to the college and are approved to enter the college as PA majors beginning the pre-PA curriculum.
-Transfer admission, which occurs at the beginning of the professional program, is limited.
+Second Degree admission, which occurs at the beginning of the professional program, is limited.
 Selected candidates are invited for interview on campus.
 For all applicants, previous health care experience is not required but strengthens the application.
 Students entering as PA majors must maintain a minimum GPA of 3.0 per semester, a cumulative GPA of 3.2, and cumulative science GPA of 3.0 to enter the PA Program.

 After completion of the two-year pre-professional requirements at Wagner College, students interview for continuation into the PA Program.
 Students previously approved for admission who have a cumulative index of 3.2 or higher, and 3.0 or higher (with a grade of C+ or higher per course) in the sciences by the end of the sophomore fall semester will be interviewed for continuation into the three professional years of the PA Program.
 In addition, students must participate in a minimum of 25 hours per semester of health related community outreach activities (or a minimum total of 100 hours of health-related community outreach activities).
 No separate application form for this phase is needed.
 Students confirmed for admission to the PA Program must fulfill all prerequisite requirements and maintain these indices to commence the PA Program.
-Transfer students must meet the same requirements.
+Second Degree students must meet the same requirements.